-Heather Good is a multimedia journalist for WTHI-TV in Terre Haute.
-Good joined the Channel 10 News Team in October 2017.
+Heather Good is a weekend evening anchor and multimedia journalist for WTHI-TV in Terre Haute.
+Good joined the Channel 10 News Team in October 2017 as a multimedia journalist and was promoted to weekend anchor in October 2018.

 Heather made stops in Evansville, Indiana and Champaign, Illinois before moving to the Wabash Valley.
 She was the weekend anchor and producer as well as the lead reporter for WEVV-TV.
 Good was responsible for launching an hour long newscast on FOX and a half-hour newscast on CBS.
 During her time in the Tri-State she was recognized by the Indiana Broadcasters Association as a Finalist in the General News Reporting category for her report on an active shooter drill at a church preschool.
 Heather was also recognized by the Society of Professional Journalists earning 1st Place in the Election and Campaign Coverage category for her work on the series “Focused on the Candidates.”
 She was awarded a third place in the Coverage of Children’s Issues category.